OpenZeppelin/openzeppelin-sdk/packages/docs/docs/docs/zos_lib.md

 This is just a very simple example to show the basic functions of the ZeppelinOS JavaScript library.
 You can find more examples in the [ZeppelinOS repository](https://github.com/zeppelinos/zos/tree/master/examples).

-// TODO add link to the API docs.